Washington Prime Group Inc. (WPG) Is Now En Route to Higher Prices

-Washington Prime Group Inc. (NYSE: WPG) is -67.90% lower on its value in year-to-date trading and has touched a low of $1.69 and a high of $17.55 in the current 52-week trading range.
+Washington Prime Group Inc. (NYSE: WPG) is -66.51% lower on its value in year-to-date trading and has touched a low of $1.69 and a high of $17.55 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The WPG stock was last observed hovering at around $2.49 in the last trading session, with the day’s loss setting it -0.4% off its average median price target of $3.00 for the next 12 months.
-It is also 30.33% off the consensus price target high of $3.00 offered by 2 analysts, but current levels are 30.33% higher than the price target low of $3.00 for the same period.
+The WPG stock was last observed hovering at around $2.09 in the last trading session, with the day’s gains setting it 0.09% off its average median price target of $3.00 for the next 12 months.
+It is also 27.33% off the consensus price target high of $3.00 offered by 2 analysts, but current levels are 27.33% higher than the price target low of $3.00 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)